omar-shatla/PUA-CSAI-Data-Mining-Final-Project-Evaluating-and-Analyzing-Global-Terrorism-Data/README.md

    - Create a correlation heatmap to explore the relationships between the variables.
    - Plot the feature importances to understand the contribution of each feature to the classification.

+Certainly!
+Here's an updated section for the contributors in the readme file:

+## Contributors

+This project was developed by the following students:

+- Omar Shatla
+- Rewan Noor
+- Arwa Mekawy

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.